Resources

 Current Book of the Month

-Book of the Month – September 2023
+Book of the Month – December 2023

 Past Books of the Month

-AUGUST 2023 | The Goodness of God by Randy Alcorn
+August 2023 | The Goodness of God by Randy Alcorn

 Randy Alcorn explores the troubling doubts and questions that agitate within us when we confront suffering and evil.

-JULY 2023 | Depression: Looking Up from the Stubborn Darkness by Ed Welch
+July 2023 | Depression: Looking Up from the Stubborn Darkness by Ed Welch

 Ed Welch addresses the complex nature of depression with compassion and insight, applying the rich treasure of the gospel and giving fresh hope to those who struggle.

-JUNE 2023 | The Tech-Wise Family by Andy Crouch
+June 2023 | The Tech-Wise Family by Andy Crouch

 Drawing on in-depth research, Andy Crouch shows readers that the choices we make about technology have consequences we may never have considered.

-MAY 2023 | Seasons of Sorrow by Tim Challies
+May 2023 | Seasons of Sorrow by Tim Challies

 Combining personal narrative, sound theology, and beautiful writing, this book may be helpful for anyone who has loved and lost.

-APRIL 2023 | Putting Your Past in Its Place by Stephen Viars
+April 2023 | Putting Your Past in Its Place by Stephen Viars

 Learn to replace guilt and despair over past failures with forgiveness and hope, resolve past conflicts and broken relationships, and turn struggles from the past into stepping stones for growth.

-MARCH 2023 | God, Greed, and the (Prosperity) Gospel by Costi Hinn
+March 2023 | God, Greed, and the (Prosperity) Gospel by Costi Hinn

 Costi Hinn has a unique, first person perspective on prosperity preaching through his family.
 He shares his own journey to the true gospel and equips believers to be discerning.

-FEBRUARY 2023 | 31 Ways to be a “One Another” Christian by Stuart Scott
+February 2023 | 31 Ways to be a “One Another” Christian by Stuart Scott

 Careful examination of the “one another” commands in Scripture provide a Word-based understanding of what God intends for Christian relationships – showing not only what they look like, but also how to develop them.

-JULY 2022 | When People Are Big and God is Small by Edward Welch
+July 2022 | When People Are Big and God is Small by Edward Welch

 Are you overly concerned about what people think of you?
 Welch uncovers the spiritual dimension of people-pleasing and points the way through a true knowledge of God, ourselves, and others.

-JUNE 2022 | What does the Bible Really Teach about Homosexuality? by DeYoung
+June 2022 | What does the Bible Really Teach about Homosexuality? by DeYoung

 After examining key biblical passages in both the Old and New Testaments and the Bible’s overarching teaching regarding sexuality, DeYoung responds to popular objections raised by Christians and non-Christians alike.

-MAY 2022 | Down But Not Out by Wayne Mack
+May 2022 | Down But Not Out by Wayne Mack

 Worry, burnout, self-pity, discontentment, and discouragement are common experiences in a broken world.
 Mack carefully applies scripture to these common problems.

-APRIL 2022 | John G. Paton: Missionary to the Cannibals of the South Seas by Paul Schlehlein
+April 2022 | John G. Paton: Missionary to the Cannibals of the South Seas by Paul Schlehlein

 Paton demonstrated incredible dedication, desperation, sacrifice, and selfless love of Christ as he carried the gospel and invested in people in the south seas.
 This accessible and riveting biography can help instill a heart for the gospel and those who don’t yet know Christ.

-MARCH 2022 | Uprooting Anger: Biblical Help for a Common Problem by Robert Jones
+March 2022 | Uprooting Anger: Biblical Help for a Common Problem by Robert Jones

 Written for those who recognize that anger is a too-frequent issue in their lives and a too-prevalent problem in family, work, and church relationships, Jones provides practical, Christ-centered help in uprooting anger.

-FEBRUARY 2022 | Safe in the Arms of God by John MacArthur
+February 2022 | Safe in the Arms of God by John MacArthur

 What happens to children when they die?
 This painful question is asked by many who experience the loss of a child – whether in the womb or early in life.
 MacArthur walks through this sensitive topic with scriptural authority and gentleness.

-JANUARY 2022 | Peacemaking for Families by Ken Sande and Tom Raabe
+January 2022 | Peacemaking for Families by Ken Sande and Tom Raabe

 How do we deal with real life conflict in families?
 How do we teach children to be peacemakers?
 How do we resolve conflict between adult family members?
 Sande explores these topics with Biblical principles and practical examples.